bhargavvc/topics/_Interview_/interview-conversations/senthil-capegemini.md

     - Lightweight, specifically built for RESTful APIs.
     - Automatic generation of OpenAPI documentation.
     - Faster than Django and Flask for API-heavy use cases.
-  - **Use Case:** In one project, I used FastAPI for creating a high-performance microservice to handle third-party integrations.

 ---

-### **Next Stages:** More answers, including **Database, OOPs, CI/CD, Problem Solving, and Behavioral Questions**, will follow in subsequent responses.
-Let me know if you'd like adjustments or priority on specific questions!

 ### **Stage 3: Database Concepts**

----

 #### **11. How do you design a one-to-many or many-to-many relationship in databases?**
 - **Answer:**
   - **One-to-Many:**